 Your total property tax bill provides for more than just the cost of city services.
 Like the city, Halton Region prepares a budget each year, with a large part of their operating expenditures funded through property taxes.
 The Province determines education tax rates.

 The city considers it very important for taxpayers to understand what city services they receive for their property tax dollars.
-For 2016, each $100,000 of an urban residential assessment amounts to approximately $371 in property taxes.
+For 2017, each $100,000 of an urban residential assessment amounts to approximately $365 in property taxes for city services.

 (per $100,000 of residential assessment)